by Jon (Updated on 2015-10-14)

-When semi-transparent images are drawn, and particularly when two or more overlap, the graphics engine has to know how to draw the overlapping area.
+When semi-transparent images are drawn (particularly when two or more overlap), the graphics engine has to know how to draw the overlapping area.
 This is known as blending.

 Blending Modes are the equations used to determine how to draw these semi-transparent images.
-We support 13 modes in total.
 There's no better way to show this than through a live demo.

-In reality, the majority of games get by with just "Normal" (the default), "Add" and "Multiply."
+Isn't that neat?
+You may wonder which blend modes are commonly used.
+In reality, the majority of games get by with "Normal" (the default), "Add" and "Multiply."